dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 -   Specify the runtime behavior of pattern-for collection elements (#2769).

+-   Clarify the inference context for the iterator expression in pattern for-in statements (#2775).

 ### 2.20

 -   Fix soundness hole in map patterns with badly behaved maps (#2685).